Aggregation with constant kernel under stochastic resetting: Discussion

 The constant kernel provides a workbench for modelling aggregation, as its simplicity allows to display remarkable properties of the phenomenon, such as scaling.
 We have seen that it serves the same purpose when subjected to resetting.
 Models of aggregation with size-dependent kernels, such as the sum and product kernels, have been proposed and solved \cite{melzak1953effect,scott1968analytic,mcleod1962recurrence}.
-It would be intereseting to subject them to resetting.
-Moreover, the resetting prescription itself could be made size-dependent.
+It would be interesting to subject them to resetting.
+Moreover, the resetting prescription itself could be generalised to become size-dependent.